vital-information-resource-under-siege/Hidden/README.md

 #### Recon :-

-So me and my team had an application  in hand that consists of two binaries one with normal user privileges and the other one with root privileges.
+So,Me and my team had an application  in hand that consists of two binaries one with normal user privileges and the other one with root privileges.

+We wanted to perform the **privileged actions** done by the root privileges tp

-So, our first plan in our mind is to attack the IPC component itself.
+Our first plan in our mind is to attack the IPC component itself.
 So we started the recon process to know about the IPC mechanism on how the low privileges application passes messages to the root privileges application.

 The initial thoughts before reversing the application we thought the IPC component might be a Shared Memory, Message Queues, Sockets,Pipes or Signals.
 If the implementation is any of this, we already had an idea on how to attack these implementation.